-St. John’s Law is home to several affinity group student organizations, including the Asian Pacific American Law Students Association, Black Law Students Association, Latin American Law Students Association, OUTLaws & Allies, and the South Asian Law Students Association.
+St. John’s Law is home to several affinity groups, including the Asian Pacific American Law Students Association, Black Law Students Association, Jewish Law Students Association, Latin American Law Students Association, OUTLaws & Allies, and the South Asian Law Students Association.

 The mission of the Asian Pacific American Law Students Association (APALSA) is to provide a comprehensive academic, social, and professional support system to St. John’s Law students who identify as Asian or Pacific Islander.
 We prioritize our members’ professional development by presenting numerous opportunities in the form of internships, scholarships, and networking.